liamdalg/liamdalg.co.uk/content/about.md

 Dev facts:
 * I'm particularly interested in cybersecurity and mathematics; currently trying to get good at Hack The Box and reverse engineering.
-* My favourite languages to use are C# and Go, but I really wish I was good at Rust and Haskell instead.
+* My favourite languages to use are C#, TypeScript, and Go, but I really wish I was good at Rust and Haskell instead.
 * Against my will I've become pretty good at `Node.js`.
 * I hate Perl.